+In this paper we present an automated approach to CSLT image analysis via feature subset selection leading to classification of the optic nerve images.
 First we present, the derivation of image-defining features from CSLT images using Moment Methods [3, 4].
-Classification of CSLT images based on image features (or moments) is constrained by the relatively large input space-i.e. image features-produced by moment methods, thus prompting the need to applying feature selection methods [5, 6, 7, 8] to select a feature subset that offers optimal classification accuracy for classifying CSLT images of normal and glaucoma patients.
+Classification of CSLT images based on image features (or moments) is constrained by the relatively large input space-i.e. image features-produced by moment methods, thus prompting the need to applying feature selection methods [5, 6, 7, 8] to select a feature subset that offers optimal classification accuracy for classifying CSLT images of normal and glaucoma patient.
 We have developed a two-pass feature subset selection method that is a hybrid of wrapper and filter methods.
-In the first pass, wrapper models of Multilayer Perceptron (MLP) [9] and Support Vector Machines (SVM) are used in a forward feature selection manner to identify an optimal subset of lower order image-defining moments that offer optimal classifications.
+In the first pass, wrapper models of Multilayer Perceptron (MLP) [9] and Support Vector machines (SVM) are used in a forward data selection manner to identify an optimal subset of lower order imagedefining moments that offer optimal classifications.
 In the second pass, the Markov blanket filter method [10] is used to select the highly relevant moments/features from the feature subset selected in pass 1.
 At the completion of the two feature selection passes we identify the smallest possible set of moments/features that provide the highest classification accuracy.
 Our results will demonstrate the efficacy of our automated approach to discriminate between healthy and glaucomatous optic nerves, based on shape information derived from CSLT topography images.

-Analysis of optic nerve data and CSLT based images, particularly using an assortment of feature subset selection and data classification methods has been actively pursued by researchers, with varying results [11-15].
+Analysis of optic nerve data, and CSLT based images in particular, using different feature subset selection and data classification methods has been actively pursued by researchers, with varying results [11-15].
 Bowd et al [11], working with retinal tomograph images applied forward and backward feature selection methods for training MLP, SVM and linear discriminant functions; Park et al [12] have used correlation analysis and forward wrapper model to select features from optic nerve data for training SVM classifiers; Swindale et al [13] used a hill climbing wrapper model for feature selection to train SVM classifiers; whereas Cheng et al [14] and Peters et al [15] did not apply feature selection prior to their respective image analysis methods.